cs3org/reva/changelog/unreleased/fix-json-sharemanager-initialization.md

-aBugfix: Fix initialization of json share manager
+Bugfix: Fix initialization of json share manager

 When an empty shares.json file existed the json share manager would fail while trying to unmarshal the empty file.